Over the ages, people have attributed many facts to numbers.

 Later in their lives when they found the city of Rome, they got into an argument about what to name the city.

 Romulus killed Remus and went on to become the first king of Rome.

-If number one is the best, then number two is definitely second best.
+If number one is the best, then number two is definitely the second best.
 When it comes to culture and history, there’s little attention paid to number two.

-Instead, focus usually lies on the first or the third.
+Instead, the focus usually lies on the first or the third.
 Interestingly, this seems to quite often happen with children, with the middle child often feeling left out!

 It’s not always bad though – as they say, two’s company, three’s a crowd!